fjoyce/GitHub-workshop/README.md

 Example for 2019-04-08 session

-I'm making some changes

-I am making changes locally.
+I am made some changes locally.

 =======